The Very Hungry City Urban Energy Efficiency and the Economic Fate of Cities Austin Troy

-Austin Troy is associate professor in the Rubenstein School of Environment and Natural Resources at the University of Vermont, and principal and cofounder of Spatial Informatics Group, LLC, a consulting company that works in the intersection of environment, economics, and spatial analysis.
-He served four years on the Burlington, VT, Planning Commission.
+Austin Troy is associate professor in the Rubenstein School of Environment and Natural Resources at the University of Vermont, and principal and cofounder of Spatial Informatics Group, LLC.
+He lives in Shelburne, VT.

 "Austin Troy delivers a fascinating--and chilling--look at our cities' dangerous dependence on an unpredictable world energy market.
 He shows why we need to break our addiction to cheap energy, and offers practical solutions on how to do it."—Arianna Huffington, co-founder and Editor-in-Chief of The Huffington Post